imanastasiav/BrightWeatherApp/README.md

 MVVM is a widely used architectural pattern in iOS development.
 It separates an application's user interface (UI) from its data and business logic: Model, View, and ViewModel.

 It promotes a clear separation of concerns, making applications more maintainable, testable, and scalable.
+## Project Setup
+The application views are all written in code.

+##Contact
+Anastasiia Vasileva, email: mylifeasanstsia@gmail.com - feel free to contact me for any questions or suggestions!